Do I Need Gap Insurance if I Have Full Coverage?

 Gap insurance (guaranteed asset protection insurance) covers the difference between what your insurer pays on a total loss claim and what you still owe your lender.
 Your auto insurer pays the vehicle's actual cash value at the time of the loss, minus your deductible.
 Gap insurance covers whatever loan or lease balance remains after that payout.

 The math works like this: You finance a $40,000 car with 10% down ($4,000) and carry a $36,000 loan.
 A year later, the car has depreciated 20% and is now worth $32,000.
 It's totaled in an accident.
 Your full coverage policy pays $31,500 (market value minus a $500 deductible).
 You still owe $32,800 on the loan.
-Gap insurance covers that $1,300 shortfall so you don't pay it out of pocket.
+Gap insurance covers that $1,300 shortfall, so you don't pay it out of pocket.

 Full Coverage vs. Gap Insurance

-Full coverage does not pay off your loan.
-It covers the vehicle's depreciated value at the time of loss, nothing more.
-Gap coverage only applies when a vehicle is declared a total loss.
+Gap insurance covers one thing: the difference between the market value payout and your outstanding loan or lease balance.
+It only applies when a vehicle is declared a total loss.
 It doesn't cover repairs, medical costs or damage to another person's car.

 Liability